ScottLogic/blog/_posts/2025-06-11-what-is-a-data-lakehouse.md

 ## The Lakehouse: Marketing Term or Architectural Evolution?

 Popularized by Databricks, "Lakehouse" is admittedly a marketing term that rebrands a collection of existing technologies under a compelling metaphor.
 But sometimes marketing terms capture real architectural shifts, and the Lakehouse addresses genuine pain points that neither warehouses nor lakes solved adequately.
-Databricks defines the Lakehouse as an architecture supporting high-volume structured, semi-structured, and unstructured data in a single platform—with transactional integrity, schema evolution, and performance optimization built in.
-More precisely, Schneider et al. describe it as "an integrated data platform that leverages the same storage type and data format for reporting and OLAP, data mining and machine learning as well as streaming workloads."
+[Databricks defines the Lakehouse](https://www.databricks.com/product/data-lakehouse) as an architecture supporting high-volume structured, semi-structured, and unstructured data in a single platform—with transactional integrity, schema evolution, and performance optimization built in.
+More precisely, Schneider et al. describe it as "_an integrated data platform that leverages the same storage type and data format for reporting and OLAP, data mining and machine learning as well as streaming workloads._"
 The key insight here is unification: instead of maintaining separate systems for different workloads, the Lakehouse provides a single platform spanning the full analytics spectrum.
 While a data lake is simply distributed storage, the Lakehouse adds critical layers for metadata management, transaction control, and query optimization.

 ## Key Features: The Technical Reality